"I know what to do, but I can't make myself do it…."

 - Some people prefer to do chores like washing-up and shopping first thing in the morning so they have a clear day ahead.
 If you do this, have a fixed 'finish time' so they don't spread out to fill the whole morning.
 Better still, keep chores for your worst time of day for thinking – after lunch for most people.
 Use your best thinking time for studying.

-You've planned your termly and weekly schedules; you're working as effectively as you possibly can; you've found ways of dealing with the things that distract you - but you still don't have enough time!
+You've planned your semester and made weekly schedules; you're working as effectively as you possibly can; you've found ways of dealing with the things that distract you - but you still don't have enough time!
 Maybe you're just trying to do too much.
 Learn to say no…

 University study is a significant commitment, like doing a full-time job – you know how hard you're working.
 If you feel that you have to take on extra tasks to prove that you're doing something useful, you're tacitly agreeing with the people who think that you're "only a student".